ktorio/ktor-documentation/topics/dokku.md

    ```bash
    git push dokku main
    ```
-   > Replace `main` with your branch name if it differs.
+   Replace `main` with your branch name if it differs.

-   > If your Ktor application is in a subdirectory of the repository, use `git subtree push` instead:
+   If your Ktor application is located in a subdirectory, use `git subtree push` instead:
-   > ```bash
+    ```bash
-   > git subtree push --prefix=<subdir> dokku main
+    git subtree push --prefix=<subdir> dokku main
-   > ```
+    ```
-   Wait until Dokku builds and starts the application:
+5. Wait until Dokku builds and starts the application:
    ```text
    ...
    =====> Application deployed:
           http://<app-name>.<your-server>
    ```
    {style="block"}
-5. Set a domain or IP address to make the application accessible:
+6. Set a domain or IP address to make the application accessible:
    ```bash
    ssh <user>@<your-server> dokku domains:set <app-name> <domain-or-ip>
    ```
-   The application will be available at `http://<domain-or-ip>`.
+7. The application will be available at `http://<domain-or-ip>`.